Factbox: Trend-following funds head for third down year

 NEW YORK Long-term trend following funds are headed for a third straight year of losses unless the underlying commodity and financial markets they trade settle into a more predictable pattern, which does not seem likely given the Federal Reserve's mixed signals on the U.S. economic stimulus.

-Many trend followers were whipsawed in the first half by market gyrations over whether the Fed would cut its bond buying this year.
-More volatility seems likely; last week, the Fed said it needed more time to decide.
+Many of the so-called Commodity Trading Advisors (CTAs) were whipsawed in the first half by market gyrations over whether the Fed would cut its bond buying this year.
+Further volatility seems likely after the Fed said last week it needed more time to decide on the stimulus.

+Some CTAs trading on shorter time horizons and focused on gold made money as bullion prices swung on speculation over the Fed.
+Other funds gained in the past two months by following a relatively steady rally in oil caused by Middle East tensions, and a run-up in cattle prices.

-Details on the performance and asset size of some CTAs, and comments from their managers:
+Details on the performance and asset size of several CTAs, and comments from their managers:

 DOWN